pluralsight/guides/draft/front-end-javascript/filter-components-in-build-and-custom-directives-in-angularjs/article.md

         ```html
             {{ currency_expression | currency : symbol : fractionSize}}
         ```

-            - Here, currency expression is the numerical value that will be formated by curency filter to price with currency symbol.
+            - Here, currency expression is the numerical value that will be formated by curency filter to display numerical value as price with currency symbol.

             - Second parameter after the pipe expression is a name of filter component i.e `currency`.